-Based in New York City, Andjaparidze is teaching on the piano faculties at NYU Steinhardt and Mannes School of Music and conducting masterclasses worldwide.
-She has served as Head of the Keyboard Programs and Professor of Piano at DePaul University in Chicago, the State University of New York, the Moscow and Tbilisi State Conservatoires and as Visiting Professor at Xi’an and Foshan Conservatories in China.
+Based in New York City, Andjaparidze is teaching on the piano faculties at NYU Steinhardt and Mannes School of Music.
+She has served as Head of the Keyboard Program and Professor of Piano at DePaul University in Chicago, the State University of New York, the Moscow and Tbilisi State Conservatoires and as Visiting Professor at Xi’an and Foshan Conservatories in China.

-A Steinway Artist, Andjaparidze is founder and artistic director of an artistic/educational program AmerKlavier, the first piano performance studio named to the International Steinway Artists roster.
-AmerKlavier has presented myriads of thematic festivals and projects including The United Sounds of America; American Piano Sonata; American Piano Variations; American Piano Etude; American Rags and Pieces; Pour le piano; Grand Piano à la Russe: A Taste of Georgia; Piano Theatre; J. S. Bach: The Well-Tempered Clavier, Book I; Complete Piano Sonatas by Mozart; 32 Piano Sonatas by Beethoven; Complete Nocturnes by Chopin; Complete Piano Sonatas by Prokofiev; Complete Opera for Two Pianos and One-Piano Four/Six Hands by Rachmaninoff; Complete Concerti for Two Keyboards and Strings by J. S. Bach; Complete Piano Quartets by Brahms, and other musical offerings.
+A Steinway Artist, Andjaparidze is founder and artistic director of an artistic/educational project AmerKlavier, the first piano performance studio named to the International Steinway Artists roster.
+AmerKlavier has presented myriads of thematic festivals and programs including The United Sounds of America; American Piano Forms: Sonata, Variations, Etude, Rags and Pieces; Pour le piano; Grand Piano à la Russe: A Taste of Georgia; Piano Theatre; J. S. Bach: The Well-Tempered Clavier, Book I; Complete Piano Sonatas by Mozart, Beethoven, and Prokofiev; Complete Nocturnes by Chopin; Complete Poems by Scriabin; Complete Opera for Two Pianos and One-Piano Four/Six Hands by Rachmaninoff; Complete Concerti for Two Keyboards and Strings by J. S. Bach; Complete Piano Quartets by Brahms, and other musical offerings.
 Andjaparidze has curated “Beethoven the Contemporary” and The Art of Piano series at NYU, special thematic programs at Mannes Sounds Festival, Baryshnikov Arts Center, and project “Eteriani”.

 Born to a family of musicians in Tbilisi, Georgia – her father, Zurab Andjaparidze, the leading tenor with the Bolshoi Opera and mother, pianist Yvetta Bachtadze, a student of Alexander Iokheles from Konstantin Igumnov’s piano lineage.
 Her stepfather, Leonid Oakley was an esteemed Georgian scientist.
 Andjaparidze received her early education at the Tbilisi Paliashvili Special Music School with Meri Chavchanidze, and subsequently entered the Moscow State Tchaikovsky Conservatoire with Vera Gornostaeva, a student of Heinrich Neuhaus.
 The youngest participant, Andjaparidze received Fourth Prize at the Fifth Tchaikovsky International Competition in Moscow and was the first Soviet pianist to win Grand Prix at the Montreal International Piano Competition.
 Her awards include the Order of People’s Friendship, Order of Honor, and People's Artist of Georgia title.

 To trace the roots of the musical ancestry of Eteri Andjaparidze please click the PDF icon